Barbara Palvin Shares Sweet Post For Dylan Sprouse’s Birthday

 The Angel’s fans absolutely loved the sweet shot and the glimpse into the duo’s relationship, and the snap received over 743,000 likes within just two hours.
 Many of her followers took the opportunity to wish Sprouse a happy birthday themselves in the comments section of the post.

 Earlier this year, Sprouse chatted with E!
-News about his relationship, and gave his fans a bit of insight into what life is like between the stunning duo.
+News about his relationship and gave his fans a bit of insight into what life is like between the stunning duo.
 While many fans may assume that the duo’s date nights consist of limitless luxury, the truth is a whole lot more normal than many would think, according to Sprouse.

 “Honestly, we’re pretty low-key.
 We like watching anime and chilling inside and eating ice cream together.
 That’s kind of our thing.
 We’ve been trying to find some new food places to eat at in the city, and I really want to take her to Iceland and Japan.
 Those are the two places that we want to go really badly.”

-The duo certainly aren’t strangers to travelling together.
+The duo certainly isn’t strangers to traveling together.
 In fact, Sprouse has even been to Palvin’s native country, Hungary, where they attended a music festival together.

 While the public is interested in their relationship, they don’t seem to be under the same level of scrutiny as Sprouse’s twin brother, Cole, and his girlfriend Lili Reinhart.
-Reinhart and Cole Sprouse star together on the hit teen show Riverdale, and often face far more speculation about their relationship status than Dylan Sprouse and Palvin do.
+Reinhart and Cole Sprouse star together on the hit teen show Riverdale and often face far more speculation about their relationship status than Dylan Sprouse and Palvin do.